What’s so complicated about learning how to make coffee?

 Making “Coffee” With a Super-Automatic Espresso Machine: Finally!

-One of the most common beginner questions in my super-automatic espresso machine reviews is whether any of the machines can also make filter coffee.
+One of the most common beginner questions in my super-automatic espresso machine reviews is whether any of the coffee makers can also make regular coffee.
 If by that we mean the version we usually make by hand and with a paper filter, then the answer is yes — it’s impossible.

 That’s because the super-automatic coffee machine imitates an espresso machine, so it relies on pressure and a specific grind to extract coffee in a few seconds.
 On top of that, the taste is close to espresso, and the drink looks the same, too.